AustP/react-flux/README.md

 type Reducer = (state: {}) => {};
 ```

 The reducer function is given the store's current state as it's one and only parameter.
 It is the reducer's job to use that state to calculate and return the new state for the store.
+The reducer *should not* trigger any side-effects, but it may schedule future dispatches.
+(See [Scheduling Future Dispatches](#scheduling-future-dispatches) for more info).

 **NOTE: It is important that the reducer does *not* modify the current state; rather, it must return a new object.
 Because of this requirement, it is often useful to use the [object literal spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).**